rgalanakis/robgforpps/_pages/one-city.md

 {% include sectionstart.html alt=1 %}
 <a id="transportation"></a>
-# School Policy is Transportation Policy
+# One City Transportation Policy

 Did you know that 30% of car trips during Portland’s rush hour are trips to and from school?
 And that the majority of students are driven to school?
 But home-to-school transportation is not under the purview of anyone at PPS.

 PPS should be using its role as the region’s largest car-trip-generator to support policies that result in fewer car trips.
 For example, PPS should work with Portland Bureau of Transportation (PBOT) Safe Routes to School (SRTS) to add infrastructure to Neighborhood Greenways that also serve schools.
 One of the major drivers of cost is public engagement&mdash; but by being a partner to PBOT, PPS can defray this cost and deliver schools that even young children are safe to walk and bike to.

-**Multi-solving policy: Support students walking and biking with reduced car speeds and less exposure to traffic on Safe Routes along Neighborhood Greenways and around schools.**
+**One City Policy: Support students walking and biking with reduced car speeds and less exposure to traffic on Safe Routes along Neighborhood Greenways and around schools.**

+Interventions like Walking School Buses and Bike Buses are proven ways to improve attendence.
+It is the most cost-effective, equitable way to reach many at-risk children.

+These interventions continue to reinforce the need for a safe street network.

-**Multi-solving policy: Establish walking school buses supported by volunteer stipends, which are proven to improve attendence of at-risk youth.**
+**One City Policy: Establish walking school buses supported by volunteer stipends, which are proven to improve attendence of at-risk youth.**

+Transportation is the largest contributor to emissions in Oregon, and it has almost no reduction over 1990 levels, largely because we are driving more.
+We need schools to be on the hook for carbon emissions reduction, not just in things like building design and electrification, but through encouraging more sustainable behaviors.

-**Multi-solving policy: All home-to-school transportation should be the responsibility of the Transportation Director and they should be evaluated on reduction of car trips at neighborhood schools.**
+**One City Policy: All home-to-school transportation should be the responsibility of the Transportation Director and they should be evaluated on reduction of car trips at neighborhood schools.**

 {% include sectionend.html %}